cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 .. code-block:: bash

-  nextflow run nf-core/rnaseq --profile <my_institution> ...
+  nextflow run nf-core/rnaseq -profile <my_institution> ...

 This is enough to apply the global institutional configuration to the pipeline execution and the pipeline specific configuration if available.
 For more information